tegorman13/Representation_Study/docs/manuscript/output/manuscript_hugo.md

 ### Procedure

 Participants were provided with energy usage data for two hypothetical families and tasked with creating action plans to meet specified energy reduction goals.
 Participants were informed at the start of the study that they would be presented with tables of detailed energy usage data for each family, and that they would have to create 2 action plans for each of the families.
 Each action plan goal was implemented by allocating usage across five appliance categories: heating, cooling, water heating, refrigerator, and other appliances (e.g., TV, lighting, washer/dryer).
 For each family scenario, participants were shown a table containing the family's utility usage from the prior year, alongside the state averages for each appliance category (see <a href="#fig-task" class="quarto-xref">Figure 1</a>).
 For each scenario, participants were asked to create two possible action plans to achieve the target reduction in total household energy usage .
 Depending on their reference class condition, the target reduction amount was presented either in kilowatt-hours (kWh), as a percentage of total household usage, or in U.S. dollars.
 In all conditions, the target reduction was equivalent to a 15% reduction in total household kWh.
-For example, ... .
+For example, participants assigned to the Wells family scenario (Colorado), as depicted in Figure 1, were asked to achieve a reduction of 5,965 kWh in the kWh condition, 15% in the Percentage condition, or \$656 in the USD condition, all representing the same underlying 15% energy reduction target for that specific household.

 <img src="./assets/images/wells10e_pub.png" id="fig-task"
 alt="Figure 1: Example energy planning task trial" />